-Cambridge Analytica, the data analytics firm that worked with Donald Trump’s election team and the winning Brexit campaign harvested millions of social media profiles of US voters and used them to build a powerful software program to predict and influence choices at the ballot box. / CA on Wikipedia
+Data analytics firm Cambridge Analytica worked with the winning Brexit campaign harvested millions of social media profiles and used them to build a powerful software program to predict and influence choices at the ballot box. / CA on Wikipedia

-The Cambridge Analytica methodology is a massive data breach but it as well demonstrates the power of competitive monitoring in an area of ubiquitous social media sources and external databases.
-As a information warfare worst practice, it outlines the shift in communication, especially when realizing the global political impact, this gangster-move finally had.
+The Cambridge Analytica methodology demonstrates the power of monitoring in an area of ubiquitous social media sources and external databases.
+As an information warfare “worst practice, it outlines the shift in communication, especially when realizing the global political impact, this gangster-move finally had.

 According to Cambridge Analytica CEO Alexander Nix, the success of Cambridge Analytica’s marketing is based on a combination of three elements: behavioral science, Big Data analysis, and ad targeting.
 Ad targeting, defined as personalized advertising, aligned as accurately as possible to the personality of an individual consumer.